johnardavies/Interactive-EU-NUTS-map/README.md

 1. Clone the repo

-2. Open the index file in a browser and the map should show.
+2. cd to the repo folder from the command line

+3. Run python -m SimpleHTTPServer and the map should be visible on http://127.0.0.1:8000 8000 being the default port